blynkkk/blynkkk.github.io/mobile/email.md

  ```

 You can send either ```text/html``` or ```text/plain``` (some clients don't support ```text/html```) email.
-You can change this content type of email in widget settings.
+You can change this content type of email in the widget settings.

 Limitations :